top of page

 • Sep 6, 2024

 I was fortunate to have an abstract accepted for the 2014 European First-Year Experience Conference, held at Nottingham Trent University.
-As with the 2013 conference trip, I had a whirlwind week away, packing as much as possible into the eight days (+travel).
+As with the 2013 conference trip, my experience was a quick gallop across the week I was away, this time in Nottingham, Brighton, and London.

-I flew to London in June 2014 with Singapore Airlines this time, with the usual Changi Airport stopover on the way over, having left Brisbane on a Saturday afternoon.
-Fortunately (and unlike the extended delay the previous year) my connection was only a couple of hours.
+I flew to London in June 2014 with Singapore Airlines, with the usual Changi Airport stopover on the way over, having left Brisbane on a Saturday afternoon.
+Fortunately [and unlike the extended delay the previous year] my connection was only a couple of hours.
 I arrived at 6am the next morning at Heathrow after another hideous 13+ hour flight from Singapore.

 Here's Nottingham central station, taken from its website.